 As mentioned before, another source of contaminants can be the furniture placed in an office room.
 In the experimental procedure, tracer gas is injected at certain locations in the room by a rubber tube.
 That means the furniture is assumed to be a point source of contaminants and not real items during experiments.
 The same approach needs to be adopted in the numerical model so that reliable predictions can be obtained.
-In order to represent these contaminant point sources in the model, it is necessary to add extra surfaces on the coordinates where the tracer gas has injected in the room during the experiments.
-As mentioned in the Chapter 5 the traces gas which represents furniture emissions has been placed in two different positions in the room: on the floor and at 1.3m height.
+In order to represent this contaminant point source in the model, it is necessary to add extra surfaces on the coordinates where the tracer gas has injected in the room during the experiments.
+As mentioned in the Chapter 5 the traces gas which is representing furniture emissions has been placed in two different positions in the room: on the floor and at 1.3m height.
 Therefore, the same locations need to be defined in the model as point contaminants sources.
 In the numerical model these extra surfaces have small dimensions of 4cm x 4cm (length x width).
 In the Figure 7.7 the surface which represents the contaminant point source attached on the floor and the contaminant point source placed at head level can be seen with red and purple colour respectively.

 Figure 7.7.
-Extra surfaces for representing the contaminant point sources along them.
+Extra surfaces for representing the contaminant point sources

+However, as it is presented in Figures 7.6 and 7.7 the surfaces which have been designed to represent the inlet areas of contaminants have very small dimensions.
+Due to their very small dimensions, these inlet surfaces cannot obtain a structured and dense grid along them.
 This can be an issue since coarse inlet surfaces in a model may give errors and inaccurate results during the CFD simulations.
 This is why a different approach for defining the inlet surfaces for contaminants is adopted.
 For obtaining a flow of contaminants in the room without the use of inlet surfaces, separated cell-zones need to be created.
 In this case the flow is released by the volume of cells and not from surfaces.
 These separated cell-zones are attached to the contaminant inlet surfaces so that the pollutants are released from the same points as planned.
 The thickness of these cell-zones is dependent on the cell dimensions which is separated from the rest mesh.
 The volume of each cell zone can be seen in the Table 7.9.
 The location of each contaminant cell zone can be seen in the Table 7.8